daniel-araujo/click4ever/README.md

 # click4ever

 An auto clicker for Linux running X11.
-A program that generates a lot of mouse clicks per second at the current position of the mouse until you move it away.
+Generates mouse clicks at a specified location.
+Can pause when moving away and resume when going back.

 ## Usage

-All you have to do is run the program:
+Running the program with no options:

 	$ click4ever

-It will wait for you to make the first click before it starts dispatching mouse clicks.
-This gives you time to move the pointer to your desired target.
-It stops once you move the mouse again.
+Waits for you to make the first click before it dispatches mouse clicks.
+This gives you time to move the pointer to your desired location.
+The program stops once you move the pointer away.

 If your Desktop Environment supports hotkeys, you can assign a hotkey (WIN+C for example) to run the program for you.

+You can have it pause instead of exiting the program:

+	$ click4ever --on-leave-area=pause --area=10

+This will stop clicking when the pointer leaves the area around the first click.
+It will resume clicking when the pointer returns to the area.
+You will have to manually stop the program.

+You can choose which button to press:

+	$ click4ever --button=middle

+Set a delay, in milliseconds, between clicks:

+	$ click4ever --delay=10

+For more options run:

+	$ click4ever --help

 ## Installation